 Require only a single modifier key to reveal dynamic menu items.
 It’s physically awkward to press more than one key while simultaneously opening and choosing a menu item.
 Also, requiring more than one key press greatly reduces discoverability.

-Tip macOS automatically sets the width of a menu to hold the widest item, including Option-enabled commands.
+Tip macOS automatically sets the width of a menu to hold the widest item, including dynamic menu items.

 Using Icons in Menus

 Sometimes, icons can be used to help people recognize menu items—not menus—and associate them with content.
-For example, Safari uses the icons displayed by some webpages to produce a visual connection between the webpage and the menu item for that webpage.
+For example, Safari uses the icons displayed by some webpages (known as favicons) to produce a visual connection between the webpage and the menu item for that webpage.

 Always pair an icon with text in a menu item.
 Even when using an icon you think people will recognize, it’s best to reinforce the icon’s meaning with a textual title.
 Above all, make sure the use of icons doesn’t cause confusion or ambiguity.